aanker/xwordlist/README.md

 # options that can have multiple items
 htmlparse = [id=songLyricsDiv, class=linkList]
 ```
 Options entered on the command line take precedence over the configuration file.
 So for instance, set your default in the configuration file for `case upper` but then override it with `--case none` when you’re requesting links and don’t want to change the case of URLs.
+It is recommended that you specify your most important defaults (like `minimum`, which is likely to be global to anything you do) in the configuration file and leave especially the inputs and outputs to the command line — but YMMV.

+The `wordfab.conf` file included with the GitHub repository contains commented out examples of the usage of each option.
+It is important to note that the syntax for specifying default options in a configuration file has subtle differences from options specified on the command line.
+In particular, on the command line you can use the option `--convert` with nothing else specified and the default delimiter (space) will be used to parse text.
+However, when specified in the configuration file, you must specify the space (or any other delimiter you want to use) within quotes as in `convert " "`.